 First, before the opening of stock market every morning, the corporation's IR system needs to gather all information that may affect stock market rising or falling.
-We consider a GIR system modeled after the GIR Requirements document [7], in which the three main components are a collection manager (CM), query processor (QP) and indexer/search (IS).
+We consider a GIR system modeled after the GIR Requirements document (GAMIEL), in which the three main components are a collection manager (CM), query processor (QP) and indexer/search (IS).
 In the three-part GIR model, the CM is responsible primarily for ingesting documents, including any needed authorization, document transformation, staging or temporary storage.
-The query processor deals with sending user queries to the IS components, merging & presenting results, and maintaining long-running queries for ongoing information needs [6][7].
+The query processor deals with sending user queries to the IS components, merging & presenting results, and maintaining long-running queries for ongoing information needs[6],[7],[16].
 In GIR, the information gathering operation is usually carried out over night until the opening of the stock market, and it requires very high computing power for the CM (collection manager) component.
 However, at the same time, the QP (query processor) and IS (indexer/searcher) components were idling most of the time and thus have redundant computing power.
-The redundant computing nodes can be reassigned to act as CMs for better overall system utilization as shown in Fig. 1.
+The redundant computing power.